 How is double inlet left ventricle treated?

-The final procedure is the Fontan procedure and usually is done when your child is 3 to 6 years old.
-After the final stage of surgery, the baby’s oxygen levels will be similar to a child with a normal heart.
-Although the Fontan procedure doesn’t result in normal blood circulation in the body, it does improve the circulation and allows your child to grow.
+Your child’s surgeon will perform the final procedure when your child is 2 to 3 years old.
+They’ll separate the circulation, so no mixing of your child’s blood occurs.
+After this final stage of surgery, your child’s oxygen levels will be similar to a child with a normal heart.
+Although the Fontan procedure doesn’t result in normal blood circulation in your child’s body, it improves circulation and allows your child to grow.

-Your child’s doctor may prescribe medication before and after surgery.
+Your child’s healthcare provider may prescribe certain medications before and after the surgeries.
 These medications may include:

 - Digoxin to help with heart contractions.